platinumazure/eslint-plugin-qunit/docs/rules/no-async-test.md

-# Forbid the use of asyncTest or QUnit.asyncTest (no-async-test)
+# Disallow the use of asyncTest or QUnit.asyncTest (no-async-test)

 :two: The `"extends": "plugin:qunit/two"` property in a configuration file enables this rule.